AshaNirasha/MBA-Research/README.md

   1. with feature vectors
   2. with stylistic features

-Four algorithms are checked in the both mehods.
+Four algorithms are checked in the both methods.

   1. One class SVM
   2. Naive Bayes